-You can set the default page/paper sizes to multiple page sizes like letter size, A4 size, tabloid, envelope size and custom page sizes at a time in a Word document.
+You can set the default page or paper sizes to multiple page sizes at a time, like letter size, A4 size, tabloid size, envelope size, and custom page sizes, in a Word document.

 This technique saves you time by not having to open and work in separate document windows for mixed page sizes in a single document.

 In this article, you are going to learn how to set different page sizes in MS Word, So start learning now.